ahmdhusam/ahmdhusam/README.md

 - 🌱 I’m currently learning **Micro Frontend**

-- 👨‍💻 All of my projects are available at [https://github.com/ahmdhusam?tab=repositories](https://github.com/ahmdhusam?tab=repositories)
+- 👨‍💻 All of my projects are available at [ClickMe](https://github.com/ahmdhusam?tab=repositories)

-- 💬 Ask me about **js, ts, react, next**
+- 💬 Ask me about **javascript, typescript, react.js, next.js**

 - 📫 How to reach me **ahmdhusam7@gmail.com**